Have you ever wondered about the health consequences of being on the pill?

-If you aren’t keen to use hormonal birth control, there are some alternatives which aren’t harmful in any way, have a high (but not 100%) prevention rate when practised correctly and which allow your normal ovulatory and hormonal pattern to continue:
+If you aren’t keen to use hormonal birth control, there are some alternatives that aren’t harmful in any way, have a high (but not 100%) pregnancy prevention rate when practised correctly and allow your normal ovulatory and hormonal pattern to continue:

-- condoms (preferably without spermicide which tends to increase risk of bladder infections)
+- condoms (preferably without spermicide which tends to increase the risk of bladder infections)